astroport-fi/astroport-core/README.md

 ## Branches

-We use [main](https://github.com/astroport-fi/astroport-core/tree/main) branch for new features development whereas [release/terra1](https://github.com/astroport-fi/astroport-core/tree/release/terra1) and [release/terra2](https://github.com/astroport-fi/astroport-core/tree/release/terra2) branches are for stable releases.
-You can find actual deployed code in release/* branches.
+We use [main](https://github.com/astroport-fi/astroport-core/tree/main) branch for new feature development and [release](https://github.com/astroport-fi/astroport-core/tree/release) one for collecting features which are ready for deployment.
+You can find the version and commit for actually deployed contracts [here](https://github.com/astroport-fi/astroport-changelog).

 ## Docs